ericwastaken/pylogix-webserver/README.md

 Furthermore, this web server can be network-isolated in such a way that client applications can't access the EtnerNet/IP protocols directly.
 Only the web server can access the PLC protocols and network, while client applications only connect to the web server (and are required to hold a valid token defined by the web server administrators.)

+The web server can also optionally support Rate Limiting for requests.
+This can be useful to prevent a client application from overwhelming the web server and the downstream PLCs with requests.
+See the section [Rate Limiting](#rate-limiting) below for details.

 Finally, this webserver can be deployed by the controls engineering team (or an IT team) that can gatekeep the data being accessed.
 Client applications by other teams can then access the data in a controlled fashion!

 ## Not Official nor Sanctioned